 Ensure better financial protection for your loved ones with these insurance types, whichever suit your family's needs.

-When you apply for a housing loan from Pag-IBIG or a bank, the lender will require you to get a mortgage redemption insurance or MRI.
+When you apply for a housing loan from Pag-IBIG or a bank, the lender will require you to get mortgage redemption insurance or MRI.
 MRI pays off a portion or the entire outstanding loan balance of policyholders on their death or total disability.

 MRI shields your family from the burden of settling your remaining housing loan balance and getting buried in debt after your passing.
 Without it, the lender may repossess the house you've built for your family if they fail to pay off your loan.